JeffreyRobertLynch/glassbox-xai/README.md

 (Demo access, source code discussions, and use-case exploration available upon request.)

----

-## Disclaimer

-This project is a research-oriented prototype for educational and exploratory purposes only.
+> This project is a research-oriented prototype for educational and exploratory purposes only.
 It is **not a certified medical device**, and I am **not a licensed medical professional**.
 No part of this work should be used for clinical decision-making without expert validation and regulatory approval.

 ## Citations